 It is not encouraged, but if worn it must be lightly and tastefully applied.
 This choice is reserved for the 7th and 8th grade girls only.
 Body, face, and hair glitter is not to be worn.
 Visible body tattoos (stick-on, etc.) are not to be worn.

 Jewelry should be worn in good taste and should not be distracting, excessive, inconsistent with our Christian values or inappropriate for school.
 Post earrings and small earrings are acceptable and are to be worn in the lobes of the ears only.
 Large heavy jewelry or numerous accessories are not appropriate for school.
 Jewelry must be removed during Physical Education class

 Hair must be clean and out of student’s eyes.
 Dying of hair is not encouraged.
 If hair is dyed it must be a natural hair color.
 Hairstyle should be in good taste, appropriate for school, and not a point of distraction.
 Emblems, logos, or symbols shaved into the hair are not allowed.

-Students may wear clothes that fit the theme (uniform pants may be required in addition to theme dress).
+Students may wear clothes that fit the theme.
 These days are not free dress days, and, if students choose not to participate, they must wear their uniform.

 Scouts / Campfire

 When students have their “Scout/Campfire” days, they may wear their shirts with uniform pants.